adam3smith/workshops/Presentations/intro-zotero.md

 ##Two types of Syncing

 Data Syncing:

 * Bibliographical data, notes, links (everything that's in zotero.sqlite file)
 * Free without data limit (in practice works with up to about 30k items)
 * Always with Zotero Server

 File Syncing

 * Attachments (PDFs, snapshots, anything else)
 * Free up to 100MB
 * Can be to Zotero Storage or WebDAV server

 ##Zotero Storage vs. WebDAV

-* WebDAV services can be supplied by university IT; Also available via 3rd party provided, often for much lower price.
+* WebDAV services can be supplied by university IT; a PHP script is available.
+Also available via 3rd party provided, often for much lower price.
-* Many
+* Zotero Works smoothly with WebDAV, but many free/cheap commercial WebDAVs aren't following specifications
+* Some functionality is only available with Zotero Storage: File access at zotero.org and file sharing in (closed) groups

+*Under no circumstances should the Zotero database be placed on a network drive or on a synced Dropbox folder*